 Are you wondering if kids will actually stay on topic when they’re chatting?
 I maintain that they absolutely will, if you’ve given them an engaging topic to discuss!

 Learn some of our favorite classroom discussion strategies that are perfect to use prior to the writing process.

 If students are supplied with a high-interest article on an engaging topic, it makes sense that they should use evidence from that text to back-up their written ideas.
 Citing or referencing textual evidence is required in most state’s writing standards, but asking for evidence also serves another purpose.
 It requires students to closely read and re-read the article in search of relevant facts, details, and examples that support their thinking.
 Students in my class gather evidence for their written essays as they take notes, highlight, or annotate and code the text.

 Trendy topics, high-interest articles, and quality instruction have worked together as a motivating force for my students to produce higher quality writing.
 The students become so engaged with an interesting topic they don’t even realize how much academic work they’re actually doing!
 When students are having fun, performing well, and begging, “can we please do a lesson like this again?” it makes my teacher heart so happy. ~Tatum

 We’ve done all the work for you!
-Grab our Relevant Topics Writing On Demand Bundle– complete with a variety of differentiated articles, graphic organizers, checklists, and teaching instructions.
+Grab our Engaging Topics Writing Bundle– complete with teaching instructions and a variety of differentiated articles, graphic organizers, and checklists.